brndnmtthws/brndn-io/content/posts/software-developers-arent-special/index.md

 The most grounding experience is often failing at something that others find easy.
 Nothing humbles a programmer faster than watching a skilled carpenter effortlessly accomplish a task they find impossible, or seeing a teacher expertly manage thirty children's attention spans.

 In the end, software development is just one skill set among many.
-Being good at it doesn't make you special—it just makes you good at writing software.
-And recognizing that limitation isn't a weakness; it's the beginning of true intellectual growth.
+Being good at it doesn't make you special, it just means you're good at writing software.
+That's a useful thing to remember once you start believing your own hype.